ryan1121/cybersec/PicoCTF/Crypto/Mod_26/Solution.md

     except :    # if the character is not in mapping dictionary, then it will print out directly (example : The symbol { } ) print(i, end='')
 ```
+After that, we just need to run the **Python** script to get the result.
 ### Result

 ```